galau10/tutorials281/README.md

 Learnr tutorials for UNC's Poli 281 Class

 ## Installation and Running Tutorials
-Running these tutorials locally requires installing and loading the `learnr` package, with the following lines of code.
+Running these tutorials locally requires installing and loading the `learnr` package, with the following lines of code:

 ```{r}
 install.packages("learnr")